-- 1.4 The application seeks outline planning permission for residential development with all matters except access reserved for future consideration.
-The Planning Statement accompanying the application describes the proposal as Phase 2 and likely to follow development of the land immediately to the north which is subject to the other submitted applications.
-The Statement contends that it has not been possible to deliver an earlier outline planning permission, covering the whole of the land referred to as The Paddocks, and that the current proposals for a phased and disaggregated approach will see development proceed in a timely manner and provide an opportunity for custom built development and the involvement of small and medium sized local house builders. - 1.5 The application is accompanied by the following documents: - Application forms, Certificate B and Agricultural Holdings Certificate - Drawing No: 1849 Application Site Plan and Location Plan - 13107-101_2DT(1) 2DT(4) Topographical Survey (4 Sheets) - Phase 1 Heritage Assessment (April 2015) - Report on Trees (December 2014) with update (November 2018) - Phase 1 Contaminated Land Investigation (June 2015) - Extended Phase 1 Habitat Survey (September 2018)
+- 1.4 The application seeks planning permission for 14 detached and semi-detached houses comprising 2, 3 and 4 bedroomed homes.
+The Planning Statement accompanying the application describes the proposal as a key element of Phase 1 which will enable the whole area of The Paddocks to be delivered.
+The Statement contends that it has not been possible to deliver an earlier outline planning permission and that the current proposals for a phased and disaggregated approach will see development proceed in a timely manner and provide an opportunity for custom built development and the involvement of small and medium sized local house builders. - 1.5 The application is accompanied by the following documents: - Application form, Certificate B and Agricultural Holdings Certificate - Drawing No: 1751 Application Site Plan and Location Plan - 13107-101 2DT(1) 2DT(4) Topographical Survey (4 Sheets) - Drawings showing individual plot plans and elevations - Drawings showing highway details - Drainage Strategy - Phase 1 Heritage Assessment (April 2015) - Report on Trees (December 2014) with update (November 2018) - Phase 1 Contaminated Land Investigation (June 2015) - Extended Phase 1 Habitat Survey (September 2018) - Viability Assessment (held as confidential)